zackAJ/shafaq-tasks/README.md

 “unlock” premium features, such as marking a task as “priority” or accessing extra task details.

+### Note
+For billing I went with laravel cashier, in a real web app where I would have same domain for both backend and frontend I would use sessions and cookie for auth.
+The checkout flow would be as follows:

+1- user clicks on link and it triggers get request `/subscription-checkout` 2- the api would redirect to the checkout page

+Since I'm hosting with vercel public domains I can't use server side cookies on the frontend and I can't redirect the user, therefore I went with sending the link in a json response.

 ### Plan

-[ ] Setup
+[x] Setup
     [x] Install and setup Laravel Cashier with stripe [x] Hook in my dev sandbox account
     [x] Create a subscription plan for shafaq-premium [x] Use `stripe cli` to receive webhooks in devl (as a docker container for better DX) [x] Add stripe route to allowed origins

-[ ] Backend
+[x] Backend
-    [ ] Make tests as I go
+    [-] Make tests as I go
+    [x] Make the checkout route
-    [ ] Make a billing service interface
+    [x] Make a billing service interface
-    [ ] Make a stripe/paddle billing service implementation
-    [ ] Make a fake implementation for testing ? of research best way to do it (if I have time) [ ] Make the checkout route
-    [ ] Make a subscription middleware to protect premium routes [ ] Update User resource to include isSubscribed boolean info
+    [x] Make a stripe/paddle billing service implementation [x] Make a fake implementation for testing ? or research best way to do it (if I have time) [x] Make a subscription middleware to protect premium routes [x] Update User resource to include isSubscribed boolean info

 [ ] Frontend
     [ ] Design a premium popup component